 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-We use a third-party provider, Brief Your Market, to deliver our regular e-newsletters.
+We use a third-party provider, Integrated Interest, to deliver our regular e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see Brief Your Market's privacy notice.
+For more information, please see Integrated Interest's privacy notice.

 Many companies offer certification and an icon or other small graphic to prove to site visitors that the site is safe.
 Some certify to a high level of safety.
 We do not handle transactions by credit card so do not subscribe to any such service.
 However, we suggest you assess this notice to judge that we do take your privacy seriously.